tknerr/bills-kitchen/README.md

 Installation
 ============

 As a prerequisite for building bill's kitchen you need 7zip installed in `C:\Program Files\7-Zip\7z.exe`.

-Build the kitchen:
+Build the kitchen (make sure you don't have spaces in the path):

 ```
 gem install bundler